eksctl-io/eksctl/site/content/usage/06-vpc-networking.md

    resources.
 See:
    [EKS user guide](https://docs.aws.amazon.com/en_pv/eks/latest/userguide/cluster-endpoint#private-access)

-The following is an example of how one could configure the Kubernetes API endpoint access using the `utils` subcommand:
+The following is an example of how one could configure the Kubernetes API endpoint access using the `utils` sub-command:

 ```
 eksctl utils update-cluster-endpoints --name=<clustername> --private-access=true --public-access=false
 ```

 Note that if you don't pass a flag in it will keep the current value.
-Once you're satisfied with the proposed changed, add the `approve` flag to make the change to the running cluster.
+Once you are satisfied with the proposed changes, add the `approve` flag to make the change to the running cluster.